Theobragstad/MySports/README.md

 ## IMProved
-IMProved is a comprehensive and easy to use web app for the participation in and management of intramural/club/recreational sports.
+IMProved is a comprehensive and easy to use web app for the participation in and management of intramural/club/recreational sports, especially for intramural college teams.
 It provides players with a way to manage, explore, and stay up-to-date with their games, teams, other players, and more.

+It was developed in a small team as a simulated real-world project following Agile methodology with extensive documentation, use of Git/GitHub version control/project management, pull requests, standup meetings, testing, and presentation/deliverables.

+**note** the original repo and associated GitHub project for this project are organization-locked, so this repo is a cloned and slightly modified version  containing the essentials plus various minor changes.

 ___
 Technology Stack:
 - Frontend: EJS, HTML, CSS, Bootstrap